Jetson-TK1-AndroidTV/vendor_nvidia_tegra/README.md

 # vendor_nvidia_tegra
 NVIDIA Licensed Binaries for Tegra 124 SOC

-To include the NVIDIA binaries in your build add these includes to your device and BoardConfig:
+To include the NVIDIA binaries in your build add these lines to your device and BoardConfig:

 device.mk: